Acylation/obsidian-chem/README.md

 - Shortcuts for physicochemical formulas in LaTeX.
 - ......

 I would love to hear your feedback and suggestions.
 Actually, the first feature of the plugin, to render SMILES strings, was suggested by community users!
 I’m very grateful for their input.
-(See the [acknowledgment](https://github.com/Acylation/obsidian-chem#acknowledgment) section for more details)
+(See the [acknowledgment](https://github.com/Acylation/obsidian-chem#acknowledgment) section for details)

 Before working on a new feature, I will consider the following criteria.
 The feature should meet at least one of them to be useful.